Hezbollah armed strength: Communications

 Hezbollah runs an "excellent, diverse, and hard-to-target" military communications network, which Hezbollah leader Hassan Nasrallah called "the group's most important weapon" in 2008.
-Government attempts to shut down this network caused the 2008 Lebanon conflict.
-The network consists primarily of fiber optic cables spanning most or all of Lebanon, supplemented by copper wires and a Wimax installation in Beirut.
-Hezbollah says that their network does not have commercial uses, does not penetrate Christian areas, and is an integral part of their arsenal.
-These claims are disputed.

 Hezbollah's wired communications network originally spanned from Beirut through the Beqaa Valley to the Israel-Lebanon border, but since 2006 has been expanded to cover most of Hezbollah's areas of operation, except for parts in north Lebanon.
 Composed mostly of fibre-optic cables run alongside existing civilian Lebanese telecommunications infrastructure, the network also contains some copper wires and standalone lines.
 "Almost every facility and building" owned by Hezbollah connects to this network.
 In the 2006 war with Israel, the network resisted Israeli attempts to jam it, and Hezbollah maintained communications throughout the conflict.

 Hezbollah fighters mostly communicated using codewords on low-tech walkie-talkies, while command posts and bunkers were linked by the group's fiber optic network.
 Hezbollah relies heavily on cell phones to conduct its operations, both using existing Lebanese carriers and operating its own cellular networks.
 Limited numbers of high-ranking and critical personnel have satellite phones as a redundant measure.
 Hezbollah's communications network has greatly increased since 2006, and fiber optic cables links the homes of top commanders to bunkers and headquarters.
 Normal personnel have access only to the insecure copper wire network, which is supposed to be used only for casual conversations.
-Hezbollah did not have direct communications with the IDF in 1999, but apparently did in 2009.

 Mines and IEDs

 Hezbollah has a number of minefields, which are sometimes systemically integrated with firing positions to create ambushes and sometimes used as an area-denial weapon.
-Hezbollah also uses mines heavily to protect strongpoints from Israeli raids.
+Hezbollah uses mines heavily to protect strongpoints from Israeli raids.
 Members store spare mines in civilian homes and warehouses.
 Hezbollah has mined most of the major roads in southern Lebanon in anticipation of an Israeli assault, while Israel tries to avoid these mines by taking backroads.

 Although Hezbollah had a number of minefields, the IDF in 2006 was easily able to bypass all of them, and the party was rarely able to combine minefields into integrated barrier defenses.
 Landmines known to be used by Hezbollah include the M15 mine and the M18 Claymore mine.

-Improvised explosive devices, or IEDs, are also a common element in Hezbollah's repertoire.
+Improvised explosive devices, or IEDs, are a common element in Hezbollah's repertoire.
 In the past, Hezbollah members have buried hundreds of kilos of explosives in large pits to take out Israeli tanks.